How Windows Are Rated for Energy Efficiency

-Modern “insulated” windows are constructed using two or three panes of glass, with air or an inert gas such as argon or krypton filling the space between panes.
+Modern “insulated” windows are constructed using two or three panes of glass, with air or an inert gas filling the space between panes.
 The air or gas is an insulator, more resistant to the passage of heat than solid glass.
 Usually one or more of the panes are glazed with a thin transparent film of metal that reduces the pane’s ability to radiate heat; this is called a low-E coating.
 In high-quality windows, the materials of the frame itself are poor heat conductors.
 The spacer material that separates the panes of glass around the edges is another issue.
 Aluminum, a common spacer material, is highly conductive, transferring heat from pane to pane; rigid foams and other less conductive materials replace aluminum in some windows.

 Solar Heat Gain Coefficient (SHGC)

-This expresses the fraction of the sun’s radiation that is admitted through a window.
+This expresses the fraction of the sun’s radiation admitted through a window.
 In cold weather, a high SHGC number is desirable for windows that receive a lot of direct sun exposure.
 The heat from solar radiation a home takes in through a south-facing window may be great enough to more than offset heat loss through the window, making the window better than a well-insulated wall from an energy conservation standpoint.
 On the other hand, in warm weather a high SHGC number in windows that receive a lot of direct sun exposure is undesirable, as the heat from the solar radiation raises indoor temperatures, forcing air-conditioning systems to work harder.
 The ideal solution is to have a high SHGC on south-facing windows, which get direct exposure to the sun when the sun is low in the sky in the winter, and then shade these windows in the summer with a roof overhang or trees.

 In general, as U-factor goes down (when more effective low-E coatings are added to the glass), so does the SHGC measurement.
 For a south-facing window you may decide to sacrifice some ability to prevent heat loss in favor of a window with high solar heat gain potential.
 An old window with a single clear pane of glass with no special low-E coating might have an SHGC rating of about 0.70; a double-glazed window with low-E coating on both panes might have an SHGC of about 0.35, meaning it transmits about half as much solar heat as the old model.

-This is reported in cubic feet per minute per square foot of window (cfm/sq ft), as a measure of the movement of air (convection) between the inside and outside of a building through cracks in and around the window frame.
+This is reported in cubic feet per minute per square foot of window (cfm/sq. ft.), as a measure of the movement of air (convection) between the inside and outside of a building through cracks in and around the window frame.
 Windows should have an air-leakage rating of 0.3 or less.